SavrajSian/Music_Synth/README.md

 - **Volume Control:** The synthesizer provides a volume knob for adjusting the output level of the audio signal.
 This enables the user to control the loudness of the sound produced by the synthesizer.

 - **Octave Control:** The synthesizer features an octave control system, which allows users to shift the pitch of the audio signal up or down.
 This is achieved through a joystick input, which reads the user's input and updates the octave selection accordingly.
+The synthesizer has an octave range of 2-8.

 - **Keyboard Input:** The synthesizer supports a 12-key input system, allowing users to play musical notes.
 The input is processed and sent to the synthesizer's audio generation system, which produces the corresponding audio signal based on the selected waveform, octave, and effects.